Simple Living Ideas That Green Up Your Life and Heal Your Environment

 - Food To Go

-When ordering food for delivery or picking up food to go ask the restaurant not to add plastic utensils, napkins and anything else you will not be using.
+When ordering food for delivery or picking up food to go ask the restaurant not to add plastic utensils, napkins, and anything else you will not be using.

 - Dry Clothing Outside

-Try getting clothes rack for drying clothes or run old fashion clothes drying lines outside or in the basement of your home.
+Try getting clothes to rack for drying clothes or run old fashion clothes drying lines outside or in the basement of your home.
 Air drying is less harsh on clothing.
-The dryer adds wear and tear on your clothing and leaves the evidence in the lint trap for you to clean.
+The dryer adds wear and tear to your clothing and leaves the evidence in the lint trap for you to clean.

 - Grow Your Own